“Piled deep and massy, close and high; Mine own romantic town.”- Sir Walter Scott

 After his death in 1832, people were demanding that Sir Walter Scott be properly honoured in the city of his birth.
 In true Scottish fashion, and perhaps as if Scott had written it himself, the story behind how the monument came to be is quite a tale to be told.

 In 1836, a competition was announced for a design of a monument.
 A little-known carpenter entered the competition but used the alias, 'John Morvo'.
-Morvo was the name of a master stone mason from the 16th century that worked on Melrose Abbey in the Scottish Borders (of which I will come back to in a post soon).
+Morvo was the name of a master stone mason from the 16th century that worked on Melrose Abbey in the Scottish Borders.
 The man masking his identity was George Kemp, a self-taught architect.
 Apparently, Kemp didn't think it wise to use his own name because he didn't have proper architectural qualifications as did other competition entrants.
 It isn't surprising that he would use the name of a Melrose Abbey mason as he had studied the Abbey and even exhibited some of his drawings of it at the Scottish Academy.